 Can you summarize your project idea in one sentence?

 Then, you can now find your partners: the minimum number for a Cooperation partnership is 3 organizations from 3 different countries.
-You can find many organizations willing to participate in the Erasmus+ Programme on the Europass Project Platform.
+Since many schools have been asking us to support them in their partner research, we have designed a free online platform to help them in this task: Europass Projects Platform.
+Here you can find many organizations willing to participate in the Erasmus+ Programme, both in KA1 and KA2 projects.

-Select them carefully, as reliable partners make all the difference during the whole duration of a project.
+Select your project partners carefully, as reliable partners make all the difference during the whole duration of a project.
 Make sure to involve organisations with different profiles and expertise, to cover all the aspects of your project.

 Cooperation partnerships should create synergies between the different fields of the Programme, or have a strong impact in a specific sector, but don’t overdo it!
 If you involve too many organizations, the management and coordination process may become too complicated.